By Mark Nichol

 A mega all-rounder that’s fun to drive, good looking, high quality and practical.

-It’s cheap to lease and run, especially for this much personality.
+It’s cheap to lease and good for 50mpg real world economy.